Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

 Maybe your husband has a hormone imbalance.
 Maybe your significant other put on some weight and doesn't feel attractive.
 Maybe they are dealing with an overload of stress at the workplace, depression, low testosterone, you name it.
 It's not always us!
 Get to the root of the matter and consider talking to them if you are in a good place to do so.

 What if your husband was having an affair.
-It doesn't matter if you've been married for 1 year, 2 years, 20 or 30 years, this BURNS and is grounds for the dissolution of a marriage.
+It doesn't matter if you've been married for one year, two years, 20, or 30 years, this burns and is grounds for the dissolution of a marriage.
 So, what if he was with someone younger?
 Did you know that the problem is with him?
 Can we acknowledge this right now?
-If a man is that superficial to leave you for another woman than you have better things coming your way.
-You do NOT want to be stuck in a marriage with someone who doesn't even see you for you.
+If a man is that superficial to leave you for another woman then you have better things coming your way.
+You do not want to be stuck in a marriage with someone who doesn't even see you for you.

 Women deal with the unfair stigma around aging.
 We are bombarded with issues around aging and beauty since the time we are young.
 But I can't tell you how many times I've seen women who are older than me and I've said, "Wow, I hope I look like her!
 She's radiant!"